 Proposal would establish Address Confidentiality Program in Michigan

-State Rep. Daire Rendon’s plan – part of a bipartisan, bicameral proposal to strengthen protections for survivors of domestic abuse and sexual assault in Michigan – was approved today by the House with overwhelming support.
+State Rep. Diana Farrington’s plan – part of a bipartisan, bicameral proposal to strengthen protections for survivors of domestic abuse and sexual assault in Michigan – was recently approved by the House with unanimous bipartisan support.

-Rendon, of Lake City, said the proposal would allow survivors to keep their addresses private in public databases, like the voter registry, to make it more difficult for their aggressors to find them.
+Farrington, of Utica, said the proposal would allow survivors to keep their addresses private in public databases, like the voter registry, to make it more difficult for their perpetrators to find them.

-Rendon’s measure, House Bill 5057, now advances to the Michigan Senate for further consideration.
+Farrington’s measure, House Bill 5054, now advances to the Michigan Senate for further consideration.